rust-lang/book/second-edition/src/ch02-00-guessing-game-tutorial.md

     .expect("Failed to read line");
 ```

-If we hadn't listed the `use std::io` line at the beginning of the program, we
+If we hadn’t listed the `use std::io` line at the beginning of the program, we
 could have written this function call as `std::io::stdin`.
 The `stdin` function
 returns an instance of [`std::io::Stdin`][iostdin]<!-- ignore -->, which is a
 type that represents a handle to the standard input for your terminal.